MicrosoftDocs/power-automate-docs/articles/introduction-to-button-flows.md

 9. View all your flows on the **My flows** tab
    ![View all flows image.](./media/introduction-to-button-flows/create-button-from-mobile-9.png)

-Congratulations, you've created a instant flow!
+Congratulations, you've created an instant flow!
 You can now run this instant flow anytime, any place, from the **Buttons** tab in the Flow app.
 Simply press the "button" and it will run!
 The Flow app is currently available on Android and iOS mobile devices.

 ![New instant flow image.](./media/introduction-to-button-flows/create-button-from-mobile-10.png)

 ## Trigger an instant flow
-Now that you've created a instant flow, it's time to run it.
+Now that you've created an instant flow, it's time to run it.
 Since you can only run instant flows from the Flow app, be sure you've installed Flow on your Android or iOS mobile device.

 1. Now, launch the flow app, tap the **Buttons** tab that's located at the bottom of the page, and tap the *button* that represents the instant flow you wish to trigger:
    ![Trigger the flow.](./media/introduction-to-button-flows/trigger-button-1.png)